raspberrypilearning/cress-egg-heads/worksheet.md

 ## Creating a time-lapse video

 Once the image sequence has been captured, you need to stitch the images together to form a film file that can be played back.
-There's a set of tools called avconv (audio video convert) that you can use for this.
+There's a set of tools called audio video convert (avconv) that you can use for this.
 Look at the following command:

 ```bash
 avconv -r 10 -i image%04d.jpg -r 10 -vcodec libx264 -crf 20 -g 15 timelapse.mp4